SeunAina/student-data-entry-application/README.md

 ## 📬 Contact

-If you’d like a customized version of this tool or want help building something similar, feel free to [connect with me on Upwork](https://www.upwork.com/)!
+If you’d like a customized version of this tool or want help building something similar, feel free to contact me

 ---